duckietown/mooc-exercises/planning/README.md

 - Red is a pose in which the robot collides and you guessed RIGHT.
 - Pink is a pose in which the robot collides and you guessed WRONG.

-## Tips for implementing the collision checker
+## Tips for implementing the planner

 There are multiple ways to implement the collision checker.
 Here are some tips, but feel free to follow your intuition.